pramnora/python/language/modules/own/02/README.md

 **USAGE: Beginner's**: You only need to download the first 3 files: [myMathsLibrary.py]/[callMyMathsLibrary.py]/[runDOS.bat];
 make sure they are all stored inside of one same folder directory;
 next, left double click on the file called: runDOS.bat;
+when the black screen DOS Command Prompt window appears...type in:

+>C:\>Python callMyMathsLibrary.py

 and, the, program output should appear for viewing.

 **NOTE(S)**: